 Welcome to our new series on food additives!
 You’ve probably looked at ingredient labels on food and wondered what some of those words mean.
-Maybe you’ve even heard the advice to never eat what you can’t pronounce or that chemicals don’t belong in our foods.
+Maybe you’ve even heard the advice to never eat what you can’t pronounce or that chemicals don’t belong in food.

-Anticaking agents are often added to dry foods, such as salt and baking powder, to keep them free flowing; common ones include silicon dioxide and calcium chloride.
+Anticaking agents are often added to dry foods, such as salt and baking powder, to keep them flowing freely; common ones include silicon dioxide and calcium chloride.

 Have you noticed that some salad dressings need less shaking than others?
 That’s because of emulsifiers, such as soy lecithin or mono- and diglycerides.

 Fat replacers are sometimes added to fat-free or reduced-fat foods to give them the creamy texture associated with fat.
-They show up in baked goods, frozen desserts, dressings, and dairy products and include xanthan gum and modified food starch.
+Xanthan gum, modified food starch, and other fat replacers show up in baked goods, frozen desserts, dressings, and dairy products.

 Glycerin and sorbitol are humectants, added to foods in order to retain moisture.
 They keep soft candies and marshmallows pliable and prevent shredded coconut from drying out.